A Register of the David Lubin papers

 J. Lubin, Chairman, Organizing Committee, Pan American Institute of Reciprocal Trade, March 18, 1931

-The American Committee on the IIA memoranda and reports,
+The American Committee on the IIA memoranda and reports

 1933-1941

-Scrapbooks (6),
+Scrapbooks

-Scope and Content Note
+Scope and Contents note

-David Lubin and International Institute of Agriculture (IIA),
+and International Institute of Agriculture (IIA).

-Scope and Content Note
+Scope and Contents note

 Includes David Lubin, by A. Agresti, Rome, 1919